 - 1. Employees hired after June 30, 2003 including but not limited to those with alternate certificates teaching three (3) or more hours of a subject in which they have had directly related work experience will be granted experience credit on the salary schedule in Appendix E for each year of verified experience not to exceed the maximum allowed in Section E above. - 2.
 Employees hired after June 30, 2003, other than classroom teachers, (Speech therapists, physical therapists, clinical social workers and family counselors) with no previous teaching experience will be granted experience credit on the salary schedule in Appendix E, for each year of verified directly related work experience credit: - 3.
 There shall be no reduction in experience credit previously granted as a result of the implementation of the above provisions. - I. Mileage/Parking/Tolls Reimbursement: Any employee required to own or have continuing access to an automobile in order properly to perform assigned duties shall be provided expense reimbursement at the rate specified by the Legislature, but no lower than that specified in Board Policy, for business travel or mileage.
 All adjustments approved by the Legislature or the Board shall be passed along to teachers on the effective date specified in the affected legislation or by the Board.
-The actual cost of tolls and parking when on district business shall also be Board. reimbursed by the Employees participating labor/management committees shall be reimbursed for mileage, parking, and tolls under this section. - J. Travel Reimbursement: Any employee traveling on school district business, other than as provided in Section HI above, shall be reimbursed in accordance with Board policy on travel and per diem expenses. - K. Special Activities: Each elementary school art or music teacher who accept assignments to work with students beyond the normal work hours without a supplement for the activity (art fair, musical performances, etc.) shall be compensated at the rate of \$75 per assignment up to a maximum of three (3) programs per year.
+The actual cost of tolls and parking when on district business shall also be bv Board.
+Employees participating reimbursed the on labor/management committees shall be reimbursed for mileage, parking, and tolls under this section. - J. Travel Reimbursement: Any employee traveling on school district business, other than as provided in Section HI above, shall be reimbursed in accordance with Board policy on travel and per diem expenses. - K. Special Activities: Each elementary school art or music teacher who accept assignments to work with students beyond the normal work hours without a supplement for the activity (art fair, musical performances, etc.) shall be compensated at the rate of \$75 per assignment up to a maximum of three (3) programs per year.
 Employees in vocal or instrumental music assignments shall have the right to accept or reject requests for performance by musical groups to which they are assigned beyond the hours provided for supplemental pay.

 Employees who apply for a task assignment supplement for such performances in lieu of the above compensation shall receive the supplement only if the activities specified in the announcement of the supplement are provided; otherwise, the employee shall receive compensation as stipulated above.

-- L. Admission to Athletic Events: Employees shall be admitted, without charge, to any school sponsored athletic event.
-The provision shall not apply to state athletic playoff events.
+- L. Admission to Events: Employees shall be admitted, without charge, to any school sponsored athletic event within the district and to events sponsored by their primary work location.
+The provision shall not apply to state athletic playoff events, banquets, grad night, and/or prom unless the request for participation has been approved by the Principal.
 The employee will provide some form of identification that verifies their school board employment to gain admission.
-This shall apply to employees only. - M. Voluntary Participation: Employee participation in extra-curricular activities or in extra-duty assignments shall be strictly voluntary. - N. Salary Payments: Salaries for employees shall be paid in equal payments on every other Friday of each month during the school year or the last teaching day prior to the scheduled Friday.
-The Superintendent and the BTU may, by mutual agreement, modify the dates contained in this section.
+This shall apply to employees only. - M. Voluntary Participation: Employee participation in extra-curricular activities or in extra-duty assignments shall be strictly voluntary.

+N. Salary Payments: